wakester25/wakester25.github.io/_posts/2020-11-5-Proteus-Deep-Analysis-1.md

 <img src="{{ site.baseurl }}/images/proteus_deep_one/ida_error.PNG">

  This was really confusing to me as I had assumed this assembly was crafted for the x86 processor type?
 Well, long story short I wasn’t wrong, but I had assumed some incorrect things about the executable.
 If we remember from my last post we had discovered gchrome.exe was a .NET / C# application, which is a programming framework I have little experience with.
 After multiple tutorials on .NET / C#, I learned that while .NET applications may seem like a normal PE executable, it is actually a representation of something known as an “intermediate language”.
-The short and dirty explanation is that .NET uses a just in time compilation architecture, which means that code is transformed into an “intermediate language” which is then further compiled at run time using JIT compilation.
+The short and dirty explanation is that .NET uses a just in time compilation architecture, which means that code is transformed into an “intermediate language” which is then further compiled at run time.
 This means that we can’t use typical disassembly tactics used for normal x86 executables and instead have to use methods specific to .NET.
 The good news is this intermediate language is consistent and we can rather easily get something back that closely resembles the original source code.
 Cool right!
 To actually solve this problem and disassemble the application I ended up using a tool known as dnSpy. dnSpy is pretty much a disassembler and debugger that was built specifically for .NET applications.
 Using this I was able to get back extracted C# classes / namespaces from the application.
-In doing this however all I found that all the code was heavily obfuscated.
+In doing this however I found that all the code was heavily obfuscated.

 ### Extracted Obfuscated Code